polcolomer/RandNetGen/readme.md

   The executable created is called **RandNetGen**

-## Execute
+## Execution

 The executable is called **RandNetGen**.
-To introduce an argument you must introduce first its option key (preceded by a dash), one white space and then the argument value.
+The program has a set of options.
+To introduce on option you must introduce first its option key (preceded by a dash), one white space and then the argument value.
+The only compulsory option is the input network file (-net).
 Arguments can appear in any order.
 If an argument does not appear the program gets the default value:

 Examples